madbeamer/coducate-app/README.md

     ```

 3. Access the web server using SSH.

-4. Navigate to the deployment directory:
+4. Run the deployment script:

     ```bash
-    cd /opt/containers/coducate/
+    ./coducate/deploy.sh
     ```

-5. Run the deployment script:

-    ```bash
-    ./deploy.sh
-    ```

-6. Publish the extension to the Visual Studio Code Marketplace:
+5. Publish the extension to the Visual Studio Code Marketplace:

     First, update the `CHANGELOG.md` file with the new version and changes.
     Make the necessary changes to the `README.md` file as well.